 Establishment and History of the Society

 The Society is an all-volunteer not-for-profit educational institution chartered by the NYS Board of Regents.
-The Society owns and maintains a house and museum at 595 Long Pond Road in Greece, NY.
+The Society owns and maintains a house and museum located at 595 Long Pond Road in Greece, NY.

 Town Historian Virginia Tomkiewicz organized the Society in 1969.
 In 1978, the Town of Greece provided a house on English Road for the office of the historian and meeting space for the Society.
 In 1988, under the initiative of Town Supervisor Donald Riley, Wegmans Food Markets sold a house that was formerly owned by Gordon A. Howe, Greece Supervisor and Monroe County Manager, to the Society for $1.00 and generously funded moving the house to what is now the Greece Town Campus.
 In 1992, with the help of Senator Joseph Robach, the Society was awarded a NY State grant to build a museum addition, and with additional financial help from Donald Newcomb, the museum addition was opened and named Newcomb Hall in his and his family’s honor.
-Until 2016, the Town Historian was housed at the Greece Historical Society when it moved to the Greece Public Library.
+The office of the Town Historian was located at the Greece Historical Society until 2016, when it was moved to the Greece Public Library.

 Funding and Support